DDM-Lab/BruteForce_SQLi_Challenge/problem.md

 # Brute_Force_Challenge

 - Namespace: picoctf/research
-- ID: login-brute-force-script
+- ID: login-brute-force-script-treatment
 - Type: custom
 - Category: Web Exploitation
-- Points: 0
+- Points: 1
 - Templatable: no
 - MaxUsers: 1

 ## Description

-You are given two lists of username:password pairs.
+You will be able to access two lists of username:password pairs (credentials1.txt and credentials2.txt).
-Your goal: Find the correct credentials to log in!

-The server will slow you down if you try too many times or switch lists
+Load the credentials into `brute_force_script.py` and try to break the login form.
+Keep an eye open on request rate limits... they might be onto you.

+**NOTE: Do not close the Qualtrics survey.**

 ## Details

 Browse {{link_as('/', 'here')}}, and find the flag!

-Good Luck!
+**NOTE: Do not forget to download the Qualtrics data (`brute_force_challenge.txt`) along with the flag!**

 ## Hints

-- Look at the hints on the Walkthrough
+- You can use the walkthrough provided in the Qualtrics survey.

 ## Solution Overview

-Use The provided bruteforce script.
+Use the provided brute force script.
+The solution is based on the number of attempts.

 ## Challenge Options